TimPushkin/SgbmDepthAndroid/sgbmdepth/src/main/cpp/README.md

-# Native core of SgbmAndroid library
+# Native core of SgbmDepth library

 This directory contains the native implementation of the SGBM-based depth estimation algorithm.